foundriesio/docs/source/rtos/branching.rst

 The branching rules manage development in a way that allows:

-- Genesis users to see clearly what the differences are between the upstream and Genesis versions of each repository,
+- RTOS MicroPlatform users to see clearly what the differences are between the upstream and RTOS MicroPlatform versions of each repository,
-- Genesis developers to stage local and integrate upstream changes,
+- RTOS MicroPlatform developers to stage local and integrate upstream changes,
 - Continuous Integration to track versions which should work together for testing and test report generation,
-- Genesis snapshots and releases to track the state of development over time, allowing comparisons between versions.
+- RTOS MicroPlatform snapshots and releases to track the state of development over time, allowing comparisons between versions.

 .. _repo init: